TDDD83 Computer Engineering - Bachelor Project

 - An examination requirement is that each individual student must have attended 2 oppositions concerning a project other than their own and the one they opposed.

-- The supervisor and examiner also make an assessment which is communicated to the groups (see the Sprints page and schedule in TimeEdit for exact time), and the bachelor's reports that are approved for presentation will be presented.
+- Supervisors and the examiner will also make an assessment, which will be communicated to the groups (see the Sprints page and TimeEdit schedule for exact times), and the bachelor's reports approved for presentation will be presented.

 - There are WebReg groups to register for.
-Each group has been given 3 WebReg groups so each group has 3 opposition opportunities.
+Each group has been assigned 3 WebReg groups, so each group has 3 opportunities to oppose.
 Each group divides itself into 3 internal subgroups.

-In each WebReg group, 4 different subgroups participate.
-In each WebReg group you can see when and where the opposition takes place and which groups shall oppose.
+Each WebReg group involves 4 different subgroups.
+In each WebReg group, you can see when and where the opposition takes place and which groups are to oppose.

 - group 4 opposes group 2